sys27/sys27/content/2024/01-oracle-decimal.md

 ---
 title: "Oracle ADO.NET Provider: Specified cast is not valid"
+description: Dealing with InvalidCastException from Oracle provider due to precision mismatch.
+Learn fixes using SuppressGetDecimalInvalidCastException or OracleDecimal.
 tags: c-sharp, .net, oracle
 date: 2024-04-20
 ---

 Hello there.

 Sometimes the Oracle provider throws the `InvalidCastException` exception and usually it is pretty easy to fix.
-Because this exception means you have a mismatch between your code and the type of the column in your database.
+This exception means you have a mismatch between your code and the type of the column in your database.
 For example, it could be a simple reading from ADO.NET API:

 ```csharp
 var reader = command.ExecuteReader();